alexbalmus/dci_java_playground/README.md

 Approach taken for roles in Java: interfaces with default methods (one of the suggestions from the Wikipedia article listed in the "More info" section below).

-We start out with a generic SAM (Single Abstract Method) interface called Role having a method self() which would return a reference to the target (role playing) object (the equivalent of "this"):
+We start out with a generic functional/SAM (Single Abstract Method) interface called Role having a method self() which would return a reference to the target (role playing) object (the equivalent of "this"):

     public interface Role<T>